diSimplex/documentArchive/buildTool/Readme.md

 * mercenary
 * readline

+The diSimp build tool assumes the following CTAN packages are installed:

+* GitInfo

 # Installation

 On a Linux based OS, you can install the diSimp build tool by typing: